Combined Joint Task Force – Horn of Africa: History

-CJTF-HOA operations are encompassed by what the U.S. military has termed the ‘indirect approach’ with a focus on military-to-military engagements, civil-military operations, key leader engagements, and providing enabling support to partner nations.
-They provide short-term assistance by drilling wells for clean water, building functional schools, improving roadways and improving medical facilities.
-Long-term goals include working with partner nations to improve national and regional stability and security.
-Regional stability is increased through capacity-building operations such as civil affairs and military-to-military training; engineering and humanitarian support; medical, dental, and veterinarian civic action programs (MEDCAP, DENTCAP, VETCAP); security training for border and coastal areas; and counter-IED (C-IED) integration training.
-About 1,800 personnel from each branch of the U.S. military, civilian employees, and representatives from coalition and partner nations make up CJTF-HOA.
+CJTF-HOA's activities developed into "military-to-military engagements; civil-military operations; key leader engagements; and "enabling support".
+CJTF-HOA has drilled and refurbished more than 113 water wells; built functional schools, and improved roadways and medical facilities.
+Long-term goals include working with African and other states to improve national and regional stability and security.
+The task force ran Civil affairs and military-to-military training; engineering and humanitarian projects; medical, dental, and veterinarian civic action programs (MEDCAP, DENTCAP, VETCAP); security training for border and coastal areas; and Counter-IED efforts training.
+It has trained in collaboration with many of the armed forces around the Horn of Africa.
+About 1,800 personnel from each military branch of the Department of Defense (United States), and civilian employees ..[made] up CJTF-HOA" in August 2007.